reza1mahb/ledger-live-plugin/README.md

 from the forkable app-plugin-boilerplate following the ledger [plugin guide](https://developers.ledger.com/docs/dapp/embedded-plugin/overview/)

-Inspired by ideas and code samples found in other open source app-plugin project repo's hosted on GitGub for [LedgerHQ](https://github.com/LedgerHQ)
+Inspired by ideas and code samples found in other open source app-plugin project repo's hosted on GitGub for [LedgerHQ](https://github.com/LedgerHQ).

-,ClearSign are dedicated to achieving absolute transparency and security in every digital transaction.
+ClearSign are dedicated to achieving absolute transparency and security in every digital transaction.
 Our technology ensures clear signing for integrated dApps, eliminating vulnerabilities and providing a secure and fluid experience.
 Join us in making blind signing a thing of the past!

 Twitter X: [@ClearSignTech](https://twitter.com/ClearSignTech/)